The Most Common Ways People Die In The Wilderness

 Heart attack

-A heart attack happens every forty seconds in the United States, whether someone is in the wilderness or at home in their kitchen (via CDC).
+A heart attack happens every 40 seconds in the United States, whether someone is in the wilderness or at home in their kitchen (via CDC).
 While getting outside and participating in activities like hiking, backpacking, and fishing, these can all put a large amount of stress on the cardiovascular system, and for those who are less experienced or get little physical activity, the strain and risk can be greater.
 There are ways to lower the risk of having a heart attack, like knowing your family history and improving your physical condition slowly over time but it can still happen.
 In many cases, heart attacks can happen to someone multiple times throughout their life, and there are even instances when heart attacks go unnoticed but still damage the body.

 Advertisement